FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.73.x  |    79    | November 12, 2019  | December 10, 2019   |                                |

-- CI will do builds for release channel once a day if there are changes or as requested.
+- CI does builds for release channel once a day if there are changes or as requested.
 - Updates will be released as requested only.
-- Branches here never get re-created, they were created when they were spawned for Dev channel.
-- Actual builds are NOT produced here yet even if the date is displayed above until they pass security review.

 ---